Remembrance

 Remembrance does not glorify war and the red poppy is a sign of both Remembrance and hope for a peaceful future.
 Wearing a poppy is is never compulsory but is greatly appreciated by those who it is intended to support.
 When and how you choose to wear a poppy is a reflection of your individual experiences and personal memories.

 We unite across faiths, cultures and backgrounds to remember the service and sacrifice of the Armed Forces community from United Kingdom and the Commonwealth.
-We will remember them.
 It could mean wearing a poppy in November, before Remembrance Sunday.
 It could mean joining with others in your community on a commemorative anniversary.
 Or it could mean taking a moment on your own to pause and reflect.
+We will remember them.

 This year marks the 80th anniversary of momentous battles and turning points of the Second World War.
 The D-Day landings of 6th June – the largest seaborne invasion in history – marked the beginning of the liberation of western Europe.
 Elsewhere on the globe exceptionally hard-fought battles were also turning the tide of the war.
 The Battle of Monte Cassino was the bloodiest of the Italian Campaign and in India outnumbered British and Indian forces withstood weeks of siege and brutal fighting at the Battles of Kohima and Imphal.